 Poetics and Plant Medicine

-A four-part public reading and conversation series bringing together poets, experimental prose writers, artists, scholars, journalists, and editors working on aesthetics and psychedelic culture, co-curated by Stephanie Young and Ramsey McGlazer.
+A four-part public reading and conversation series in spring 2026 bringing together poets, experimental prose writers, artists, scholars, journalists, and editors working on aesthetics and psychedelic culture, co-curated by Stephanie Young and Ramsey McGlazer.

-The series opens on January 15 with States of Euphoria and continues in March and April.
+The series opens on January 15 with States of Euphoria and continues on March 12 with Future Residues, April 1 with Commodified Journeys, and concludes on April 24 with Healing Terroirs.

 All events will be held at Bathers Library in Oakland, CA.